openstack-k8s-operators/ci-framework/ci_framework/roles/openshift_login/README.md

 This role performs OpenShift login based on calls to the `oc` cli tool and exposes a well defined set of variables that, after a successful login, can be used as credentials and API endpoints in other parts of the framework.
-If more than one login attempts are neeeded the role retries as many time as dictated by `cifmw_openshift_login_retries`.
+If more than one login attempts are needed the role retries as many times as dictated by `cifmw_openshift_login_retries`.

-Many login scenarios are allowed by passing or ommiting the following variables:
+Many login scenarios are allowed by passing or omitting the following variables:
 - `cifmw_openshift_login_kubeconfig`: The kubeconfig file path, if not given, the role will try to use user/password login and will create the kubeconfig in the default location `~/.kube/config`.
 - `cifmw_openshift_login_api`: The OpenShift API endpoint.
 If not given the role will extract it from the kubeconfig.